djhmateer/djhmateer.github.io/_posts/2021-01-27-msi graphics card and philips BDM4037U monitor.md

 I've found the biggest problem is that the montor is 'smart' and tries to figure what what is connected and therefore what to display.
 And the graphics card is 'smart' and does the same thing.
 So it is very hard to get 4k running at 60Hz

+My tactics are:

-use the grey cable
+- use the grey cable (ie a known good one)
-and the hdmi cable
+- and the hdmi cable I connected to another external monitor
-unplug then plug in the monitor watch on display settings maybe hit ati settings too (right click in taskbar)
+- unplug the power of the monitor then plug back in
+- watch on display settings

-.